usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/ids_4802/readme.txt

 for the test session.
 <li/>Configure your Imaging Document Source System under Test (IDS SUT) to send
 to the Repository/Registry simulator in the test environment.
-<li/>Load the test image for the test data set IDCDEPT002 into your IDS SUT,
+<li/>Load the test image for the test data set IDS-DEPT002-a into your IDS SUT,
 using whatever method is appropriate for your system.
-<li/>Send a Provide and Register Imaging Document Set (RAD-68) transaction from
+<li/>Generate one KOS object per the XDS-I profile that references the images in
+this study.
+<li/>Submit that KOS object using a RAD-68 transaction to the
-your IDS SUT to the Repository/Registry for this test image.
+Repository/Registry simulator configured for your IDS SUT (e.g.: acme__rep-reg).
+Use the following patient identifier with the RAD-68 submission:<br/>
+IDS-AD002-a^^^&1.3.6.1.4.1.21367.2005.13.20.1000&ISO
 </ol>
+<p/><b>Note: </b> This test does not retrieve images using the RAD-16, RAD-55 or
+RAD-69 transactions.
+Other tests will use the same configuration/setup and will retrieve images using those transactions.